 With forests continuing to give way to expanding settled areas it is important to watch out for the well-being of remaining flying-fox roosts to ensure the health of the habitats that rely on them.
 At times, bat counts will be carried out to check how these remaining roosts are coping with the pressures of shrinking habitat.

 Watching flying-foxes and how they behave and interact with others can help you to understand how these fascinating creatures live: when they have young, what they eat, when they move to new feeding sites, and how changes to the weather and surrounding environment affect their behaviour and health—and warn us about emerging risks to their survival.

 The government undertakes monitoring of flying-fox roosts in conjunction with the National Flying Fox Monitoring Program (NFFMP).

 Future of flying-foxes

-The long-term solution to living near flying-foxes is having a better understanding of their needs—when areas are being protected and before development.
-Non-residential urban areas, such as parklands, golf courses and even cemeteries, can be planted out with a range of native trees that provide both fruit (e.g. small-leaved figs) and nectar (e.g. eucalypts and melaleucas).
-This would help provide feeding sites for flying-foxes away from residential areas and corridors for them to travel between remnant forests.
+The long-term solution to living near flying-foxes is having a better understanding of their needs.
+This means identifying areas for protection and considering their desired habitat before undertaking development.
+Non-residential urban areas, such as parklands, golf courses and even cemeteries, can be planted with a range of native trees that provide both fruit (e.g. small-leaved figs) and nectar (e.g. eucalypts and melaleucas).
+This would help provide feeding sites for flying-foxes away from residential areas and provide corridors for them to travel between remnant forests.

-Similarly, if natural food sources are available at the same time that commercial fruit trees are bearing, flying-foxes are less likely to become a problem.
+Similarly, if natural food sources are available at the same time that commercial fruit trees are bearing fruit, flying-foxes are less likely to become a problem for the fruit industry.

 Flying-foxes simply need somewhere to live.
 However, where huge congregations are conflicting with humans, it may be appropriate to attempt to disperse roosts to another location further away from residential areas.